 Barriers to moving to London: Urban Isolation and Loneliness

-Moving to London is an exciting opportunity, whether you’re moving for a new job or just for a new adventure.
-But what most people don’t think about is the lonely side of moving to England’s capital.
+Moving to London is exciting, whether you’re moving for a new job or just for a new adventure, but what most people don’t think about is the lonely side that may come with it.

-Urban isolation and loneliness is a growing problem in the UK, and London is one of the worst offenders.
-The problem is so pressing that Theresa May even set up a new position, the Minister for Loneliness, filled by the lucky Tracey Crouch (sounds pretty dismal, doesn’t it?).
+Urban isolation and loneliness is a problem in the UK and London is one of the worst offenders.
+The issue is so pressing that Theresa May even set up a new position (the Minister for Loneliness), filled by the lucky Tracey Crouch.

 What’s more, a report by the commission states that around nine million people in Britain, both young and old, often or always feel isolated or lonely.
 According to Dr. Vivek Murthy, former United States Surgeon General, loneliness can lead to increased risks of a whole host of mental and physical diseases and is as damaging as smoking fifteen cigarettes a day.

-That’s where coliving comes in: a new phenomenon where flatmates live together in a social community, where we run regular events, including moving nights and communal dinners, but also give members their own space when they need it.
-We even work together in our coliving space and do outside activities together like morning runs.
+That’s where co-living comes in: a new phenomenon where flatmates live together in a social community, gather for regular events, such as movie nights and communal dinners, but also have their own space when they need it.

-At Gravity, we’re breaking down the barriers to moving to London.
-We give our members a ready-made community, saving you from the perils of urban isolation, loneliness and cold baked bean dinners in empty studio flats.
+At Gravity Co-Living, we’re breaking down the barriers to moving to London.
+We give our members a ready-made community, saving you from the perils of urban isolation, loneliness and cold-baked bean dinners in empty studio flats.
 It’s a new way to live and we love it.